James D. Thornton: Judicial career

 In 1856, Thornton served as a district court commissioner for the Fourth district court in San Francisco.
 In August 1858, he was nominated by the Democratic Lecompton Party for judge of the Fourth district court.

 In June 1861, he attended the state convention of the Breckenridge Democratic Party, with pro-Southern sympathies.
 During the Civil War, he refused to take the oath of allegiance to the United States, as did Solomon Heydenfeldt, who was born in Charleston, South Carolina.
 At that time, his wife's brother, the attorney Harry Innis Thornton Jr., gave a speech on the floor of the California State Senate defending the Southern states' rights to succeed, and afterwards left to fight for the Confederacy.

 In 1878, James Thornton was appointed judge of the Twenty-third district court by Governor William Irwin.

-In 1879, when adoption of a new constitution required elections for all seats on the Supreme Court, Thornton was nominated by both the Democratic Party and Workingman's Party and was elected.
+In 1879, when adoption of a new constitution required elections for all seats on the Supreme Court, Thornton was nominated by both the Democratic and Workingmen's Parties and was elected.
 The newly elected judges drew lots to determine the length of term, and Thornton drew an 11-year term, the same length as Elisha W. McKinstry.
 In November 1890, just prior to the end of his term, he ran unsuccessfully as a Democrat for judge of San Francisco County Superior Court.
 Instead, after stepping down from the high court he returned to private practice.

 He died September 27, 1902, in San Francisco.